How to Mix and Match Patterns in Outfits: Your Ultimate Style Guide

 Understanding Pattern Scale

-Pros and Cons of Pattern Scale Mixing:
+The Ups and Downs of Pattern Scale Mixing:

 Playing with Texture and Type